 She is highly qualified and holds experience working with families, young adults and adults struggling with anxiety, infidelity, relationship issues, sexual abuse, substance dependence, developmentally disabled adults, LGBTQ, Polyamorous and Introduction to Kink.
 Her extensive resources for a client in need of non-clinical support emphasizes holistic care specific to relational and sexuality-related topics to normalize self-exploration.
 Stephanie is also certified in and utilizes Pet Therapy for both verbal and non-verbal clients upon request.

-Stephanie is a Licensed Social Worker, who served in the New Jersey Army National Guard for six years, and accomplished her undergraduate education at Daniel Webster College, her Masters of Social Work at Rutgers University and is currently a PhD.
+In addition to being an active member of the National Association of Social Workers and the American Association of Sexuality Educators, Counselors and Therapists, Stephanie completed a fellowship-training program through the Meadows for working with Sex Addiction.
+Stephanie is a Licensed Social Worker and a Licensed Clinical Alcohol and Drug Counselor, who served in the New Jersey Army National Guard for seven years.
+She accomplished her undergraduate education in Psychology at Daniel Webster College, her Master of Social Work at Rutgers University and is currently a PhD.
 Candidate in Human Sexuality Studies at Widener University with a focus on sexual trauma.
-She works with the full spectrum of issues from sexual trauma to sex therapy with individuals and couples using Cognitive and Bowenian approaches.
-Stephanie is also certified in and utilizes Pet Therapy.
-Stephanie has experience working with families, young adults and adults struggling with anxiety, infidelity, relationship issues, sexual abuse, substance abuse, developmentally disabled adults and LGBTQ youth.
+She works with the full spectrum of issues ranging from needed Sex Therapy to personal empowerment and self-advocacy for individuals and couples using Cognitive and Bowenian approaches in addition to Internal Family Systems (IFS) modalities and external family system approaches, to assist in developing a complete understanding of cognitive functioning and processes.